Creating a task definition using the console - Amazon Elastic Container Service

 • For Command, enter an executable command for a container.

 This parameter maps to Cmd in the Create a container section of the Docker Remote API and the COMMAND option to docker run.
-This will override the CMD instruction in a Dockerfile.
+This parameter overrides the CMD instruction in a Dockerfile.

 • For Entry point, enter the Docker ENTRYPOINT that is passed to the container.

 This parameter maps to Entrypoint in the Create a container section of the Docker Remote API and the --entrypoint option to docker run.
-This will override the ENTRYPOINT instruction in a Dockerfile.
+This parameter overrides the ENTRYPOINT instruction in a Dockerfile.

 • For Working directory, enter the directory that the container will run any entry point and command instructions provided.

 This parameter maps to WorkingDir in the Create a container section of the Docker Remote API and the --workdir option to docker run.
-This will override the WORKDIR instruction in a Dockerfile.
+This parameter overrides the WORKDIR instruction in a Dockerfile.

 Ulimits